JohelEGP/Made_in_Abyss/doc/units.md

 when viewed at a distance" ([Wikipedia](https://en.wikipedia.org/wiki/Pixel#Subpixels)).
 It is represented
-by instantiations of the type aliased by `Pixels` and equivalent instantiations.
+by specializations of the template aliased by `Pixels` and convertible specializations thereof.

 ### Suffix for `Pixels` literals \[display.units.literals]